heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 ### Step 3: Validate your Git configuration settings

-Check if you have Git properly configured on your local computer by running the `git config -l` command.
+Check your Git configuration settings on your local computer by running the `git config -l` command.
 The output should list your Git username, email, along with other details.

 ```
 Kaylas-Air:How-to-Guides kaylamorales$ git config -l